Who is an asylum seeker?

-An asylum seeker is a person who has expressed to the dominican authorities their fear of return to their country of origin, but whose request status hasn’t been decided by the Dominican State.
+An asylum seeker is a person who has expressed to the Dominican authorities their fear of return to their country of origin, but whose asylum request status hasn’t been decided by the Dominican State.

-• Receiving clear, free, and prompt information on the procedures on how to request asylum
+• Receiving clear, free, and prompt information on the procedures for requesting asylum

-• Freedom of movement and to not be detained (Article 134 of the Migration Law 284-04)
+• Freedom of movement and not be detained (Article 134 of the Migration Law 284-04)

-• Present to the National Refugee Comission (CONARE) all pertinent proof to support the request
+• Present to the National Refugee Commission (CONARE) all pertinent proof to support the request

 • Appeal the decision of CONARE if the request is denied